 Heritage Baptist Church Youth Building

 Atlanta, GA, 30307

-Congratulations on taking the first step towards treating your drug or alcohol addiction!
-While you can find Douglasville drug treatment facilities and Douglasville alcohol treatment facilities, West Metro Atlanta is a sprawling area with dozens of options.
+While you can find drug and alcohol treatment facilities in your area, West Metro Atlanta is a sprawling area with dozens of options.
 Don’t hesitate to look outside of Douglas County in neighboring cities to find the right match for your recovery needs.
-The Recovery Village also offers treatment centers throughout the country.
-Call us today, and let us help you begin your own victory against addiction.